 - In-service training: Training employees during the course of their employment, as opposed to pre-service training (given while they are students, before they are employed).
 While it is common for in-service training to be conducted outside the workplace–for example, in a classroom setting–it can also be incorporated into on-the-job training.
 The goal of on-the job in-service training for family planning is to offer practical learning experiences for providers in their own work environment (for example, inserting IUDs or implants in actual patients, with mentorship) as opposed to using models in a classroom setting.

-- In-reaches: In-reaches refer to a specific type of in-service training in which a mobile outreach team of family planning providers, possibly from nearby facilities or higher level facilities, visits a service delivery point and provides training and mentorship to the facility staff while providing services to clients.
-Often focusing on provision of LARCs and/or permanent methods, the mobile outreach team would work side-by-side with your team, providing your providers with hands-on experience and enabling them to eventually provide these methods without the assistance of the mobile team.
-In-reaches can be conducted at health facilities, schools, worksites and other community locations, offering convenient access in hard-to-reach areas and for working men and women.
+- In-reaches: In-reaches refer to a specific type of in-service training in which a team of trained family planning providers, possibly from nearby facilities or higher level facilities, visits a service delivery point and provides training and mentorship to the facility staff while providing services to clients.
+Often focusing on provision of LARCs and/or permanent methods, the team works side-by-side with your team, providing your providers with hands-on experience and enabling them to eventually provide these methods without the assistance of the visiting team.

 - On-site mentoring: A highly experienced health care provider guides improvement in the quality of care delivered by other providers and the health care systems in which they work through a sustained collaborative relationship.
 Such mentoring offers opportunity for learning-by-doing, real-time practice and feedback.
 The mentors will need training of their own to standardize their knowledge and skills, ensure their clinical skills are up-to-date and that they are familiar with the latest policy updates and mitigate any signs of provider bias.
 Sometimes, the term “supportive supervision” is used to mean on-site mentoring.
 See box on Tips for On-site Mentoring for more information.

 - Refresher training: Refresher training ensures that knowledge and skills obtained in a comprehensive training session are continually being strengthened and that information is not lost after the official training.
-Refresher trainings can take place in-person through formal training and coaching events and/or through an online learning system or mobile devices (see below).
+Refresher trainings can take place in-person through formal training and/or TCI coaching sessions.

 - Mobile phone-based learning: Providers receive learning modules–either full training modules or refresher training following a classroom training–via text, audio or video on their mobile phones.
 Global Health Media Project had produced 34 videos for health workers that present up-to-date standards on contraceptive methods and skills, counseling, reproductive health and clinic-based infection prevention and control.
 These can be easily integrated into mobile learning activities for on-the-job training.
 Mobile phone-based learning is flexible, allowing providers to access the content according to their own schedules.
 Here’s an example of Nigeria uses the distance learning education (DLE) app call the “My Family Planning Guide” to provide additional coaching support.